cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 * _s07_: Conjunctivitis, Red eye, Epiphora, Eye pain, Rheum
 * _scontrol_: Type 2 diabetes, Urinary tract infection, Hair loss, Candidiasis, Weight gain

-The symptoms were combined in sets _s01_-_s06_ that showed positive correlation with COVID-19 cases, especially after Omicron was declared a variant of concern by the WHO.
+Symptoms sets _s01_-_s06_ are designed track a variety of COVID-19 systems.
+They are positively correlated with COVID-19 cases, especially in the period when the Omicron variant was dominant.
 Symptom set _s07_ is designed to track novel eye-related symptoms of H5N1.
-Note that symptoms in _scontrol_ are not COVID-19 or H5N1 related, and this symptom set can be used as a negative control.
+Note that symptoms in _scontrol_ are not COVID-19 or H5N1 related.
+This symptom set can be used as a negative control.

 Until January 20, 2022, we had separate signals for symptoms Anosmia, Ageusia, and their sum.